daleonpz/Research-Project/chapter3.md

 Table: Measurements and final estimations

 Relative error values in the final position are bigger than in the initial position because the values of distance and angle are lower.
-However, absolute error values have improved in the case of distance, reducing from 3.48cm to 0.7cm, and have kept stable in the case of angle.
+However, absolute error values have improved in the case of distance, reducing from 3.48cm to 0.7cm, and have been kept stable in the case of angle.

 Difference between ultrasonic sensor and camera